Undertone0809/gcop/docs/guide/introduction.md

 - **Consistency**: Maintain a clear and informative commit history across your projects and teams.
 - **Flexibility**: Adapt GCOP to your specific needs with customizable AI model settings.
 - **Enhanced Collaboration**: Improve team understanding of code changes with well-structured, AI-generated commit messages.

+## Project-Level Configuration

+One of GCOP's most powerful features is its two-level configuration system:

+- **User config**: Your personal settings with API keys and preferences
+- **Project config**: Repository-specific rules that all team members follow

+This means you can define exactly what a good commit message looks like for each project.
+For example, your frontend team might require component names in commit messages, while your API team might need endpoint references.

+Simply run `gcop init-project` in your repo and customize the commit template - every team member will automatically follow the same standards!

 ## Video Demo